UM-LPM/EARS/README.md

 `class MySolution extends DoubleSolution`.
 * Code examples can be found in the package `org.um.feri.ears.examples`.
 * All information of the given problem (dimensions, constraints, bounds, etc...) can be obtained from the Task object: `public Individual run(Task task)`.
-* Before every evaluation check if the stopping criterion is reached by calling `taskProblem.isStopCriterion()`.
+* Before every evaluation check if the stopping criterion is reached by calling `task.isStopCriterion()`.
 If evaluate is called after the stopping criterion is reached, a `StopCriterionException` will be thrown.

 ## Examples